 For my, non leather, general picture gallery there is a button in the footer or click here

 The back story:-

-Over recent years I have enjoyed the peace and beauty of our great British woodlands which have much to offer throughout the seasons.
+Over the past 12 years I have enjoyed the peace and beauty of our great British woodlands which have much to offer throughout the seasons.
 My historic interest in woodwork led me to taking up green woodwork as a serious hobby which I enjoy throughout the year but mainly from March to October when there is sufficient light and warmth to work outside.

-Increasingly I have been drawn in to assisting on green woodwork courses which led to me realising how much I enjoy and get out of teaching.
+Increasingly I have been drawn in to assisting on green woodwork courses which led to me realising how much I enjoy and how much I get out of teaching.

 Wanting to have a winter hobby I decided to teach myself leatherwork as way of making covers for my tools and bags to carry them in.
 Leatherwork is a great hobby as it takes very few tools and needs little space to create useful and beautiful items for yourself, family and friends.

 After professional training from John Hagger I developed my skills and designed a series of training courses which I could run at The Cherrywood Project near Bath and more recently from my new home studio in Tewkesbury.
 Glos.

 More recently I am increasingly making hand made leather goods for sale and invite any inquiries for one off items or for repeat items for re sale.

 My great inspirations have been two men, Tim Gatfield of The Cherrywood Project, www.cherrywoodproject.co.uk

 John Hagger of Tanner Bates, www.tannerbates.co.uk